4GeeksAcademy/react-tutorial-exercises/exercises/01-welcome/README.md

 # `01` Welcome

-Hello.
-We are very excited to have you here !! :tada: :joy:
+My name is Alejandro Sanchez [@alesanchezr](https://twitter.com/alesanchezr).
+I'm really excited to have you here !! 🎉 😂 Learning to code is hard, you need coaching!
+DM me on twitter if you have any question.

 During this course you will be learning the following concepts: